 Engaging Events

-At various points in your app’s lifecycle, you will want to engage events with the Apptentive SDK in order to allow the targeting and the launch of Apptentive’s interactions (Surveys, Notes, Love Dialog, etc.).
+At various points in your app’s lifecycle, you will want to engage events with the Alchemer Mobile SDK in order to allow the targeting and the launch of Alchemer Mobile interactions (Surveys, Prompts, Love Dialog, etc.).

 Kotlin example: